When a card is used to make a purchase, an authorization request is made which is approved or declined based on the following steps:

 status of the authorization is set to

-If the authorization request is voided or not captured in a timely manner, an
+If the authorization request is voided or not captured in a timely manner, we send an

-amount represents any remaining amount authorized for possible late captures.
+amount field may be non-zero, representing any remaining amount authorized for possible late captures.

 Purchases in different currencies